luazhizhan/csc2006-pb8/README.md

 1. https://cdn.cytron.io/makeruno/Arduino_Learning_Guide_for_Beginner_Using_Maker_UNO.pdf

-# TNNS
+# TSNS

-There are 3 folders under TNNS. `Nodes1` is just nodes with LoRa-shield and their respective sensors.
+There are 3 folders under TNSS. `Nodes1` is just nodes with LoRa-shield and their respective sensors.
 To run on different LoRa-shield, change the `myNode` to any value from 1-4. `Gateway` is the Gateway with LoRa-shield and `master` is for Pi 4B (MQTT Client).

 ### Installation